 - Back or stomach sleepers- While I felt like both mattresses had the same firmness, the Leesa is definitely the more supportive mattress.
 Back sleepers shouldn’t feel their hips sink too far into the mattress, and average- or lightweight stomach sleepers should get the support they need on the Leesa.

 - Those who prefer a balanced foam feel- If people like a soft foam feel but don’t want to get stuck in their mattress, the Leesa is the better choice.
 The mattress is pressure relieving but also responsive, so people shouldn’t have trouble moving around.

 RELATED: Best Mattresses For Stomach Sleepers

-If you think about this information, you shouldn’t have a tough time deciding between the Leesa and Puffy mattresses.
+If people think about this information, they shouldn’t have a tough time deciding between the Leesa and Puffy mattresses.
 The Leesa should be a better choice for heavier people as well as back and stomach sleepers.
 Those who prefer sleeping on top of their mattress should also feel right at home on the Leesa.
 Side sleepers who like to sink into their mattress will most likely prefer the Puffy.
 Please leave any specific comments or questions about the Leesa or the Puffy in the comment section below.

 Latest posts by Joe Auer (see all)

 - Vaya Mattress Review – Great For Kids? - April 2, 2020